nesi/support-docs-concept/docs/Scientific_Computing/Supported_Applications/Julia.md

 the Julia command line.
 In this documentation, we will assume you are using the command line, but the commands are the same within a script.

 1. Load the environment module (not the same as a Julia module) corresponding to the version of Julia you want to use, e.g. Julia 1.1.0:

-    ``` sh
+    ``` sl
-    module load Julia/1.1.0
+    $ module load Julia/1.1.0
     ```

 2. Launch the Julia executable:

-    ``` sh
+    ``` sl
     # Use Julia interactively
-    julia
+    $ julia
     # Alternatively, use a Julia script
-    julia script.jl
+    $ julia script.jl
     ```

 3. If you have opened Julia interactively, you should now see a Julia welcome message and prompt, like the following.

-    ``` sh
+    ``` sl
                    _
        _       _ _(_)_     |  Documentation: https://docs.julialang.org
       (_)     | (_) (_)    |